marmor97/Language-Analytics/README.md

 Now you should have activated the environment and you can execute the following line to run the script

 ``python3 src/log_reddit.py``

+The script produces a learning curve plot saved in the folder ``viz``, saves a classification report and a summary of the results in the ``txt`` folder